 What is the process for setting the objective?

-Setting an objective for your presentation involves answering 3 important questions.
-They are Who, What and Why.
+Setting an objective for your presentation involves answering three essential questions: Who, What, and Why.

-- Why – Why will they take this action?
+- And why should they take this action?
 What is in it for them?

 WHO – Who is the last person in your audience?

-The last person is the one who needs to take action based on your presentation.
-It could be the final decision maker or someone who influences the decision making process.
+The last person is the one who must take action based on your presentation.
+This could be the ultimate decision-maker or someone who has an influence on the decision-making process.

-In case your presentation is purely informational in nature – Ex: A training presentation on products, the last person is the one with the least knowledge on the subject being discussed.
+If your presentation is purely informational, such as a training presentation on products, the last person is the one with the least amount of knowledge on the subject.

-Why do you need to determine the last person for your presentation?
+Why do you need to define the last person for your presentation?